ebuckler/handbook/docs/03-policies/benefits.md

 **These benefits are prorated for anyone working fewer than 40 hours a week.*

-Coming soon: Mental health resources

-If you have any questions, contact Sofia.
+If you have any questions, contact HR.